Right Arrow

 2. Scheduled cleaning and maintenance when spaces are empty.

-3. Awareness campaigns to reduce rushing and horseplay.
+3. Awareness campaigns to curb rushing and horseplay.

 AI systems can detect and notify staff about running and crowding in known risk areas.
 Loitering analytics spot when people linger in unsafe zones—prompting timely intervention.
 Video review capabilities make it easy to analyze incidents and improve procedures.